aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/01-plugin-marketplace/03-infrastructure.md

 In this section, we take a close look on the contracts constituting the plugin marketplace infrastructure.

 A plugin published on the Aragon Plugin Marketplace consist of

 - the plugin implementation contract
-- a setup contract (internally referencing the implementation contract and used by the `PluginInstaller`)
+- a setup contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)
 - the Aragon App frontend / UI

 Each plugin has its own, unique ENS name and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are referenced.

 The names and address of the `PluginRepo` contracts are stored in the `PluginRepoRegistry`.
 Both contracts are described in the following.

-The `PluginInstaller` contract taking care of installing, updating, and uninstalling is described in the context of the [The Plugin Setup Process](The%20Plugin%20Setup%20Process%205840be4e7b6a497f8d088fa8d40ad83d.md).
+The `PluginSetupProcessor` contract taking care of installing, updating, and uninstalling is described in the context of the [The Plugin Setup Process](The%20Plugin%20Setup%20Process%205840be4e7b6a497f8d088fa8d40ad83d.md).

 ![Schema showing the`PluginRepoRegistry` maintaining a list the addresses of ENS named `PluginRepo` contracts shown on the left.
 Each `PluginRepo` contract maintains a list of semantic versions of the `PluginSetup` contract (internally referencing the `Plugin` logic) and the associated UI building blocks as a URI, examplarically shown on the right.](plugin-repo-overview.drawio.svg)